Projects

 Soil samples were analyzed for the following:

-• Semi-Volatile Organic Compounds (SVOCs) by analytical method 8270;
+- Semi-Volatile Organic Compounds (SVOCs) by analytical method 8270; and

 Sample results detected elevated concentrations of Total Petroleum Hydrocarbons diesel range (TPH-d) approximately 5 feet below ground surface, but did not detect additional contaminants of concern.
 ACC concluded that TPH-d impacts detected in the UST backfill material were not indicative of a larger impact associated with the former UST, and that TPH-d impacts within the former UST pit were negligible based on planned redevelopment of the Site with a commercial building.
 Based on the Phase I and Phase II ESA reports, the client was able to proceed with development as planned.